chrisbu/dartwatch-JsonObject/README.md

 ----

-## 2. Experimental :Using reflection to serialize from a real class instance to JSON
+## 2. Experimental Using reflection to serialize from a real class instance to JSON

 (Requires use of a the experimental `mirrors` branch)

-    dependencies:
-      json_object:
-        git:
-          url: git://github.com/chrisbu/dartwatch-JsonObject.git
-          ref: mirrors

 Use `objectToJson(myObj)` to return a future containing the serialized string.